la2pixel/Hands-On-Fine-Tuning-and-Evaluating-Open-LLMs/README.md

 # Hands-On Fine-Tuning and Evaluating Open LLMs

-This repo contains materials from the workshop organized during my time at the Max Planck Institute.
-The session introduced participants to open-source tools for adapting, evaluating, and interpreting large language models (LLMs) using lightweight infrastructure.
+This repo contains materials from the workshop organized by our department during my time at the Max Planck Institute.
+The session introduced participants from psychometrics background, to open-source tools for adapting, evaluating, and interpreting large language models (LLMs) using lightweight infrastructure.

-### 🔍 Topics Covered
+#### Topics Covered
 - Multihead attention and transformer basics
 - Fine-tuning GPT-2 using Axolotl and LoRA
 - Formatting datasets for supervised and multiple-choice tasks